yohanlegars/yohanlegars/README.md

 ### Hi Folks 👋

-💻 I’m currently learning probabilistic models and motion planning for robotics.
+💻 I’m currently learning 3D mapping and motion planning for robotics.

 🔭 I’m looking for an internship in the field of robotics and/or AI.